josecarlosbcn/scandiweb-test/README.md

       "class" : "fit-size"
     }

-And, for items of html/text the structure of it would be:
+For items of html/text the structure of it would be:

     {
       "tag" : "text",